sgichuki/Atmo/README.md

 # Wind
-## Calculate and plot wind speed and wind direction from u,v in wind data
+## Calculate and plot wind speed and direction from u,v in wind data

 The data used here is from Sonic anemometer measurements made over a few hours in one day. read.table() "is to convert character variables (which are not converted to logical, numeric or complex) to factors" hence the need to set the stringsAsFactors to false.
 1. Load the data